 We have learned through our monitoring and testing that some contaminants have been detected.
-As you can see by the tables above our system had no violations for exceeding their Maximum Contaminant Levels.
+As you can see by the tables above our system had no violations for exceeding their Maximum Contaminant Levels which you will see an explanation of below.
+The system also received several monitoring and paperwork violations.
 We are proud that the Verona Water Department drinking water meets or exceeds all Federal and State safety requirements.